matthewleach/enki-web/web/best-practices/lowercase-element-names.md

 ```

-Also, some developers don't use HTML5.
-Instead they use XHTML or XML which require stricter coding.
-So if you want other developers who don't use HTML to read your web page, it is best practice to write in lowercase.
+Many developers today are used to working with older versions of HTML, like XHTML, which required stricter coding and only lowercase tags.
+So if you are coding by yourself or others, you'll typically find it a best practice to write your HTML in lowercase.

 ---